emilyfuhrman/emilyfuhrman.github.io/emily-fuhrman/index.md

 title:  "ABOUT"
 description: Emily Fuhrman.
 ---
-#### I am a data visualizer and independent researcher living in Brooklyn, New York.
+#### I am a data visualizer living in Brooklyn, New York.

+#### I currently work at [Huge](hugeinc.com).
+I'm also a research fellow at the [Columbia University Group for Experimental Methods in the Humanities](http://xpmethod.plaintext.in/).
+I am interested in projects related to mapping, digital humanities, and critical approaches to data visualization.

 #### Please [email](mailto:emily.c.fuhrman@gmail.com) for freelance inquiries.